This post was originally published on August 14, 2019, and has been updated on June 5, 2020.

 Like other unconventional monetary policies, a major risk associated with yield-curve policies is that they put the central bank’s credibility on the line.
 They require that the central bank commit to keep interest rates low over some future horizon; this is exactly why they can help encourage spending and investment, but it also means that the central bank runs the risk of letting inflation overheat while holding to its promise.
 If the Fed, for example, were to commit to a 2-year peg, they would be betting on the fact that inflation will not run well above its 2 percent target in that period.
 If it does, the Fed may have to choose between abandoning its promise about the peg or not holding to its stated inflation objective—both bad options in terms of its credibility with the public.

-In short, YCC might be a promising tool to support the economy the next time traditional policy becomes constrained by the zero-lower bound on interest rates, but only if the central bank can achieve a smooth and credible implementation of the policy.
+In short, YCC might be a promising tool to support the recovery from the COVID-19 recession, but only if the Fed can achieve a smooth and credible implementation of the policy.